eloiterman/misc-code-practice/README.md

  -reverse words
  -check if it's a palendrome

- -practice with objects adn arrays
+ -practice with objects and arrays

  The "tech_test_master" was a take home test for a job that took me time to complete  for further reference and practice as needed.